Penn Carey Law - Logo

 Explore more than 40 courses and seminars in international, foreign, and comparative law.

-Enroll in an intensive seminar and engage in high-level discourse with distinguished legal experts from around the world.
+Enroll in an intensive short-term seminar and engage in high-level discourse with distinguished legal experts from around the world.

 Engage in the direct representation of clients and organizations in international human rights and immigration proceedings.